He entered Yale College at age 13 and graduated with honors.

 His name was Jonathan Edwards, born OCTOBER 5, 1703.

-The Great Awakening Revival can be traced back to earlier revivals in Scotland, and to Scottish Rev. William Tennent's Log College in Pennsylvania.
+The Great Awakening Revival can be traced back to earlier revivals in Scotland.

 The Great Awakening Revival was part of the Pietist movement in Lutheran Churches, it reshaped Presbyterian and Dutch Reformed Churches, and it strengthened evangelical Baptist and Methodist Anglican Churches.

-The Revival brought large numbers of African slaves to Christianity, being led by Presbyterian preacher Samuel Davies, who later became Princeton's fourth president.
+The Great Awakening Revival brought large numbers of African slaves to Christianity, being led by Presbyterian preacher Samuel Davies, who later became Princeton's fourth president.

-Blacks were welcomed into active roles in white congregations, even as preachers.
+African Americans were welcomed into active roles in many white congregations, even as preachers.

 The first black Baptist churches were founded in Virginia, South Carolina and Georgia.